 Volvo S90 T8 Twin Engine range, MPG, CO2 & charging

 Volvo’s model range was designed with electrification in mind, so the S90 T8 is a no-compromise plug-in hybrid.
-Daily commutes to the office or station can be completed in pure electric mode, while home charging can take as little as 3.5 hours.
+Short, daily commutes to the office or station can be completed in pure electric mode, while home charging can take as little as 3.5 hours.

 Volvo S90 Recharge T8 hybrid range

 Depending on the type of journeys you undertake, the S90 T8 can in theory offer the best of both worlds.
 A zero-emission commuting vehicle for trips to the railway station or office during the week, and a family car for longer trips at weekends, with the added bonus of this being the most powerful model in the S90 range.

 Additional range can be achieved by pressing the brake pedal while driving or when coasting.
 Further recharging is available by selecting ‘B’ mode, which activates the brake pedal when you lift off the accelerator pedal.
 This means the battery is charged even when the brake pedal isn’t pressed.
 A ‘Hold’ function preserves as much as the battery as possible, saving it for later in the journey, making it useful for when your destination includes urban driving or a low-emission zone.